masterofcontroversy/Tutorials/Buildfiles/Part2 Graphics.md

 -The first byte can be used for one of two things.
 The first is the weapon type being used, and the second is a specific item.

--The second byte, which I'll call the "Type Designation" is for whether you want all items of the same type to share an animation, or have the animation play for one item only (Commonly used for throwing axes).
+-The second byte, which I'll call the `Type Designation` is for whether you want all items of the same type to share an animation, or have the animation play for one item only (Commonly used for throwing axes).
 The options are:
 ```
 1 = all items of that type.